 Children always have amazing stories to tell.
 I always say that children should consider themselves and their stories when learning their family history, because after all, they are a very important part of it.

-You can find this product for sale at Teachers pay Teachers, as well as a Family Photos Scavenger Hunt activity, and a Family Tree activity that is absolutely free.
+You can find this product for sale at Teachers pay Teachers, as well as a Family Photos Scavenger Hunt activity, and a Family History Writing Choice Boards activity that is absolutely free.
 Visit my store here to find these products.